 My only problem with this story is that it turns Callisto into a goddess which no longer makes her a good match for Xena.

-However with Callisto as a goddess its different.
-She is not an ordinary human being any more, she could kill her with the flick of her hand, and unlike Ares she really wants to.
+With Callisto as a goddess however its different.
+She is not an ordinary human being any more, she could kill Xena with the flick of her hand, and unlike Ares she really, really, really wants too.

 Callisto’s next appearance after “A Necessary Evil” was in season 3, in the episode “Maternal Instincts”.